CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 Notice the hands-free, does-what-you-need approach.

 What's not noticable here is that any non-existing folder in the path is automatically created.
-Countless asset scripts fail the first time a user gets to try it out.
+Countless asset scripts fail the first time an actual user runs it.
 I know YOU know it!
 You read this far! ;)

 Other file operations:
 - `asset.ForceSave();`